 It sounds like a headache and might be in the beginning, but I believe this is a positive step forward for WordPress users.
 The classic builder is quite limited which is why a lot of sites install page builders or just compromise with simpler layouts, particularly in blog posts.

-The core team have given developers heaps of time to update their plugins and themes to make them compatible with Gutenberg, so making the switch might not be as big a deal as some are making out.
+The core team has given developers heaps of time to update their plugins and themes to make them compatible with Gutenberg, so making the switch might not be as big a deal as some are making out.
 However, it is possible that some plugins/themes won’t be fully compatible, but as discussed above, there are tools available to work around that for now.

 Change is hard and it can be frustrating having to learn something new… yet again.
 Without change though, we can’t stay in-line with modern trends and our businesses cannot grow and evolve.